What is MSRN in GSM?

 The full form of MSRN is a mobile subscriber roaming number.
 This is a 3GPP-specified E.164 type of number.
 A roaming network provides the called subscriber with a temporary identification, referred to as MSRN, for each incoming call.

 A mobile network operator reserves a range of numbers for roaming subscribers from the range of MSISDNs.
-These are temporary numbers and the network allocates one number per call only.
+These are temporary numbers, and the network only allocates one number per call.
 Once the call completes, the number becomes usable again for another call.

 This enables a subscriber to roam across the globe and keep connected.
-Let’s discuss how a mobile terminated (MT) call works in the roaming scenario.
+Discuss how a mobile terminated (MT) call works in the roaming scenario.

 MT Call Flow with MSRN: